 - Effects on financial position, performance, and cash flows (paragraph 15)

-- Climate resilience analysis using scenario analysis (paragraphs 16-18)
+- Climate resilience analysis using scenario analysis (paragraph 22)

 Scenario analysis enhancement